Blog

 What is demand response?

-Demand response is a form of energy flexibility, where demand-side energy resources are rewarded to turn up or down energy consumption.
+Demand response is a form of energy flexibility, where demand-side energy resources are rewarded to turn up or down energy use.
 This is to help balance the grid and avoid congestion on the electricity network.

 This activity is vital to help integrate new demand-side electricity loads and renewable energy generators in the grid, in a cost-effective way.